Russia investigation targets include current White House official

 "The President has always emphasized the importance of making deals with Russia as it relates to Syria, Ukraine, defeating ISIS and other key issues for the benefit and safety of the American people.
 By grandstanding and politicizing the investigation into Russia's actions, James Comey created unnecessary pressure on our ability to engage and negotiate with Russia.
 The investigation would have always continued, and obviously, the termination of Comey would not have ended it.
 Once again, the real story is that our national security has been undermined by the leaking of private and highly classified conversations."

-Trump left Friday for Saudi Arabia, the first stop on an 8-day foreign trip.
+Trump left Friday for Saudi Arabia, the first stop on an eight-day foreign trip that included his top aides and Secretary of State Rex Tillerson.

+Asked during a news conference in Riyadh if the White House knows whom the official under scrutiny in the Russia probe is, Tillerson replied: "I do not have any info or knowledge regarding the person of interest that's been mentioned."